cornishcoder1/pp5-frontend-the-winding-path/README.md

 - Search Walk posts - Search by owner, title, environment or difficulty.
 - Search Gallery posts - Search by owner or title.
 - Comments - All posts can be commented upon.
-- Likes - Gallery posts can be likes.
+- Likes - Gallery posts can be liked.
 - Save - Walk posts can be saved.
 - Users can sign up, log in and log out.
 - Form errors will be communicated to user.